rjpcasalino/web_bt/pages/index.md

 title: Boring Tranquility
 layout: basic
 ---
+### Hi, I'm [Ryan Casalino](mailto:jobs@boringtranquility.io).<span>&#128406;</span>
+I'm a programmer with a passion for all things related to the web and, yep, I sometimes write raw HTML (e.g.,`<br>`).
+I'm into the POSIX standard.
+What else?
+I like reading books and among my favorites are [Rabbit Redux](https://en.wikipedia.org/wiki/Rabbit_Redux), [The Art of Peace](https://en.wikipedia.org/wiki/Morihei_Ueshiba), and [UNIX: A History and a Memoir](https://www.amazon.com/UNIX-History-Memoir-Brian-Kernighan/dp/1695978552).
+I'm big into self-hosting and this website is hosted on "bare metal" in my home in Seattle, WA.
+I use nginx and NixOS (and some magic) to get it done.

+Here are some quotes I really enjoy and sum up my views on software programming:

 > The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
 >> <span>&mdash;</span>Brian Kernighan